-” This month Sharon our local manager has chosen some Autumn strolls & walks close to some our self-catering holiday properties on the Island.”
+” This month Sharon our local manager has chosen some seasonal strolls & walks close to some our self-catering holiday properties on the Island.”

 Rylstone Gardens Shanklin – Walk alongside the Crab Inn, pass the Chine entrance and up the hill and steps, turning left, you will find this hidden away, pretty and peaceful park.
 Look towards the cliff side of the park and you will discover some (steep) wooden steps that lead down to the beach (only for the able).

 Appley Tower and Beach – A flat walk from the Esplanade in Ryde passing the boating lake along a wide pathway adjacent to the beach, with woodland to the right. this popular walk ends up in Seaview if you are feeling particularly energetic.
 Along the route there is a cafe & restaurant, children’s play park and extremely photogenic scenery.

 Newtown National Nature Reserve & Old Town Hall – With salt marshes, woodland and an abundance of birds and wildlife this is the only national reserve on the Island and it should be top of the list for an evening stroll or even a full day with the children.
 Plenty to see and do here for those young adventurers.